MBurtsev/CommandLine/README.md

-# Command Line Parser for .net core and classic .net
+# Command Line Parser
-Easy to use command line parser.
+Easy to use command line parser for console applications based on .net core or classic .net

 # Features:
 - A simple description of commands and arguments using attributes